Russian Olympic officials appeal to CAS over suspension by IOC

 Russia’s full-scale invasion of Ukraine last year, which it calls a “special military operation”, has triggered multiple sporting sanctions, including exclusion from international football.

-The CAS Panel’s decision will be final and binding, with the exception of the parties’ right to file an appeal to the Swiss Federal Tribunal within 30 days on limited grounds.
+The CAS panel’s decision will be final and binding, with the exception of the parties’ right to file an appeal to the Swiss Federal Tribunal within 30 days on limited grounds.

 The sport court said the arbitration proceedings had already begun with both parties exchanging written submissions before a panel of arbitrators is created.